gschmutz/iot-vehicle-tracking-demo/README.md

-# IoT Vehicle Tracking Streaming Demo
+# IoT Vehicle Tracking End-to-End Streaming Demo

-This project shows how to setup and run the demo used in various talks, such as "Introduction into Stream Processing".
+In this demo we will be ingesting IoT data into a Kafka topic from which it will be analyzed using Stream Analytics.
+To make it a bit more realistic, the data is not directly sent to Kafka from the IoT devices (vehicles) but first sent through an MQTT broker (IoT gateway).

+The following diagram shows the setup of the data flow which will be implemented step by step.
+Of course we will not be using real-life data, but have a program simulating trucks and their driving behviour.

 ![Alt Image Text](./images/use-case-overview.png "Use Case Overview")

+We will see various technolgoies in action, such as **Kafka**, **MQTT**, **Kafka Connect**, **Kafka Streams** and **ksqlDB**.

 ## Preparation

 The platform where the demos can be run on, has been generated using the [`platys`](http://github.com/trivadispf/platys) toolset using the [`platys-modern-data-platform`](http://github.com/trivadispf/platys-modern-data-platform) stack.

 The generated artefacts are available in the `./docker` folder.

-The prerequisites for running the platform are
+The prerequisites for running the platform are **Docker** and **Docker Compose**.

- * Docker
- * Docker Compose.

 The environment is completely based on docker containers.
 In order to easily start the multiple containers, we are going to use Docker Compose.
 You need to have at least 8 GB of RAM available, better is 12 GB or 16 GB.